driessene/acoustic_camera/readme.md

 When given a matrix, return a column of the matrix.
 Useful for example when you would like to play back a single channel of a signal matrix.

 ### Properties
-- channel - int: The index of the channel to grab
+- channel - int: The index of the channel to grab.

 ## Accumulator - Stage
 Waits and merges several messages together.
 For example, wait until ten messages are received, put them together, and continue.
 Useful for saving data to CSV files for example.

 ### Properties
-- num_messages - int: The number of messages to merge
+- num_messages - int: The number of messages to merge.
 - concatenate - int: If given, rather than returning a list of messages, return a numpy array of several payloads (which must be numpy arrays if ture) concatenated together.
-Give the axis to concatenate to (typically either 0 or 1)
+Give the axis to concatenate to (typically either 0 or 1).

-### Properties
-- function - function: The function of which to run on incoming data.

 ## ToDisk - Stage
 Writes every payload it receives to disk.
 Be careful as this can flood data to a disk quickly.
 Only use when you actually need to record everything.
 Use a Tap for intermittent recording.
 It is recommended to put an Accumulator before this to collect data.

 ### Properties
 - label - str: The label to put in the file-name.
-Every file name has a label and a timestamp
+Every file name has a label and a timestamp.
 - path - str: The folder where to save data.
 Do not include a / or \ at the end of the string.

 ## FromDisk - Stage
 Takes a file, snips it into blocks, and injects it into a pipeline.
-Usefully for reading back data from ToDisk or Taps.
+Useful for reading back data from ToDisk or Taps.
 Data must be saved by numpy.
 The stage automatically stops when the file is fully read.
-- path - str: The path to the file to load
+- path - str: The path to the file to load.
-- blocksize - int: The size of the blocks to inject into the pipelines
+- blocksize - int: The size of the blocks to inject into the pipelines.

 ## Tap - Stage
 A tap into a pipeline.
 Does nothing to the data, but saves the last message and makes it user-accessible.